benmayersohn/gfdatabase/README.md

 You'll need to do a few things to get up and running:

-* To use the question/answer feature **YOU MUST CREATE ONE BLANK PAGE** that uses the *Question Feeder* template.
+* To use the question/answer feature you must create a blank page that uses the *Question Feeder* template.
 You can then customize the introductory spiel under the *Intro* sections of the *Essentials* panel.

+**DO NOT CREATE MORE THAN ONE *Question Feeder* PAGE.**

-* You can make the question/answer page your home page (this is what I always do).
+* You can make the question feeder your home page (this is what I always do).
 Or you can have a different static home page and keep your question feeder at another permalink.
+* You can assign one or more topics to each question.
+To display all the topics in one place, make a blank page that uses the *Topics* template.
+The page will be automatically generated from the topics you have entered.
 * If you want to show all your blog posts in one place, create a blank page using the *Post List* template.
 All your posts will be presented here in reverse chronological order.
 * Create a navigation menu from the WordPress customizer under the *Menus* panel.
 Then you can customize it under the *Navigation Bar* section of the *Essentials* panel.

+## Creating questions

+You can create questions straight from the dashboard - it's near the top of the menu!
+Each question has a main field, which corresponds to the prompt; a hint, which provides some help in solving the problem; and an answer, which is...the answer.

+Each question also has a topics section, where you can add one or more topics to which the question corresponds.
+These topics will show up under the page that uses the *Topics* template.

+There is nothing much more to it than that!
+Questions, hints, and answers are all entered via a WYSIWYG editor.
+The theme has MathJax built in, so you can enter pretty typed equations as well!

-## How to use it
+## How it works

 Using the theme is simple: the Question Feeder page chooses a random question from the database and displays it.
-Your job is to answer the question.
+By default, it chooses from all the questions, but you can also query the database by topic.
+Anyway, your job is to answer the question.
 We’ve included an example problem [here](assets/images/example-1.png).

 There are three buttons below the question: